Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 The road itself is paved but it is a narrow single lane for two-way traffic and it can get quite busy so you might need to use the passing places a lot.
 This specific spot was featured in the 2012 Bond’s Skyfall movie.
 Many try to recreate the same scene, including us. 😊 The exact coordinates are 56.619482, -4.930830.

-James Bond Skyfall Road - Scotland Road Trip Itinerary
+James Bond Skyfall Road, the Luxury Travelers on a Scotland Road Trip Itinerary

 James Bond Skyfall Road © The Luxury Travelers